 Walking may seem a little too easy, but it’s so full of benefits.
 It’s an incredible form of aerobic exercise that engages almost every muscle in your body.
 As a result, it promotes health, enhances fitness, and prevents chronic conditions.
-Here are the 10 Surprising Health Benefits of Walking Daily and why you should incorporate it into your daily routine.
+Here are the Surprising Health Benefits of Walking Everyday and why you should incorporate them into your daily routine.

 1. Walking will strengthen your heart